Get notified when SBUX files again. Create a free account and we'll email you the moment its next filing is analyzed.

 In the first quarter of fiscal 2026, we released all of our remaining indefinite reinvestment assertions and recorded a discrete tax expense of $266 million, which was subsequently increased in the second quarter of fiscal 2026 by $8 million.
 In future periods, any foreign earnings may be repatriated at management’s discretion without any material, incremental tax consequences.

-Starbucks released all remaining indefinite reinvestment assertions in Q1 FY2026, recording a $274 million discrete tax charge ($266M in Q1, $8M in Q2).
-This was triggered by classifying China operations as held for sale.
-Going forward, foreign earnings can be repatriated without material incremental tax consequences, providing greater financial flexibility for capital allocation.
+Starbucks released all remaining indefinite reinvestment assertions in Q1 FY26, recording a $266 million discrete tax charge (increased by $8 million in Q2).
+This allows future repatriation of foreign earnings without incremental tax consequences, providing greater financial flexibility post-China JV transaction.

 Added in current filing · verify on EDGAR →